 Their videos are professionally made and carefully edited, but at the same time they know they are talking to human beings, who are influenced by their videos.
 Sure enough, the subscribers love these personalities back and thank them for opening up.
 It’s not just entertainment, though that is a big part of it.
 It’s the fact that each and every viewer feels the YouTuber is talking to them, and helping them personally.

 While the idea behind a successful channel might be to inform the audience and present them with actionable advice, one stands a greater chance of achieving this goal when comfortable talking to their legions of followers about their own vulnerabilities, mistakes, flaws, challenges faced an overcome – the entire learning curve.
+Dealing with your audience can be a full time job as well – if you are looking for an instagram automation service for example to help you out, check out Ingramer, we are only human after all!

 Pro tip: It’s not narcissistic to talk about yourself.
 Well, it doesn’t have to be.
 It depends on what you want to achieve.
 When you choose a perfectly legitimate topic and give it a personal twist by presenting your take on it, it can be very instructive for your audience.
 People love to read about other people’s experiences, and this goes for business owners as much as consumers.
 We are all human, after all, learning from each other.